Falmouth-Games-Academy/comp140-gam160-game/PuppetGame.md

 The final version might have a hand-made puppet to go with it, but I prefer the idea of playing the game as your own hand.

 # Extra to the Page (no need to read this)
+We were asked to write a page for the proposals, and indeed, all of the text below is part of the page.
+I have cut it out so that this page does not exceed a page, however, either way it is unlikely to exceed a page as it is, indeed, a page.
+Further to this though, one could observe that this page does not fit within one monitor screen.
+This is true, however it could be strongly argued that a monitor is not a page.
+To exceed a page would require that more than one page be stuck to the screen, perhaps with some sticky tape.

 ### Quirks
 * When you defeat enemies, they crumble into pieces.
 * The entire art style could be based on photos of props and puppets.